Extreme Rules (2021): Storylines

 At SummerSlam, Damian Priest defeated Sheamus to win the United States Championship.
 On the August 30 episode of Raw, Priest retained the title against Sheamus and Drew McIntyre in a triple threat match.
 On the following episode, Sheamus defeated McIntyre to earn a United States Championship match against Priest at Extreme Rules.
 On the September 20 episode, Jeff Hardy defeated Sheamus to earn a spot in the title match at Extreme Rules, thus making it a triple threat match.

 On the September 17 episode of SmackDown, during a tag team match, Liv Morgan sent Carmella into a turnbuckle.
 The impact caused Carmella to break her nose, and for Morgan's team to win via countout.
 Afterwards, Morgan challenged Carmella to a match at Extreme Rules, and Carmella later accepted.
 The match was later scheduled for the Kickoff pre-show.

 On the August 23 episode of Raw, while Charlotte Flair was talking about her Raw Women's Championship win at SummerSlam two days prior, she was confronted by Alexa Bliss, who held a doll named "Lilly".
 Bliss said that she only wanted to say "Hi".
 Two weeks later, after Flair's successful title defense, Bliss appeared on the TitanTron and asked Flair to come to "the playground", only for Flair to refuse.
 Flair then offered Bliss a title match at Extreme Rules.

 On the August 27 episode of SmackDown, after Finn Bálor challenged Roman Reigns for the Universal Championship for the following week, SmackDown Tag Team Champions The Usos (Jey Uso and Jimmy Uso) attacked Bálor, only for The Street Profits (Angelo Dawkins and Montez Ford) to lay out The Usos, with Reigns looking on from outside the ring.
 The following week, The Street Profits defeated The Usos via disqualification when The Usos ignored the referee's five count, after which, The Street Profits stood tall.
 A title match between the two teams took place on the September 10 episode, where The Street Profits again won via disqualification, this time after interference from Reigns.
 On September 16, another title match between the two teams was scheduled for Extreme Rules.

+Canceled and rescheduled match

+On the August 30 episode of Raw, RK-Bro (Randy Orton and Riddle) defeated Bobby Lashley and MVP to retain the Raw Tag Team Championship.
+After the match, Lashley performed a Spear on Riddle, only to be laid out by an RKO from Orton.
+The following week, MVP and Lashley interrupted RK-Bro's promo and entered themselves into the Tag Team Turmoil match to determine the number one contenders for the Raw Tag Team Championship, which they subsequently won.
+Afterwards, Orton performed and RKO on Lashley again.
+It was also announced that Lashley would defend the WWE Championship against Orton at Extreme Rules.
+However, the tag team title match scheduled for the September 13 episode was canceled and the WWE Championship match was rescheduled for that subsequent episode, where Lashley retained, but lost the title to Big E, who cashed in his Money in the Bank contract.